TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 9/Romans 9.20.md

 ---

-Nay but, O man, who art thou that repliest against God?
-Shall the thing formed say to him that formed it, Why didst thou make me thus?
+But indeed, O man, who are you to reply against God?
+Will the thing formed ask him who formed it, "Why did you make me like this?"